jauhien/g-common/README.md

 I'm planning to rewrite g-common from here: http://git.overlays.gentoo.org/gitweb/?p=proj/g-cran.git;a=summary

-The reason is project is abandoned.
+The reason is that project is abandoned.

 Current status: